etiennestuder/teamcity-build-scan-plugin/README.md

 ## Gradle Enterprise connectivity

-You can have the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) and the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) automatically injected into your Gradle and Maven builds when the builds are run via TeamCity's _Gradle_ or _Maven_ runner.
+You can ad-hoc connect Gradle and Maven builds to an existing Gradle Enterprise instance by automatically injecting the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/) and the [Gradle Enterprise Maven extension](https://docs.gradle.com/enterprise/maven-extension/) when these builds are run via TeamCity's _Gradle_ or _Maven_ runner.
 If a Gradle or Maven build is run via TeamCity's _Command Line_ runner the auto-injection can be opted in to.
 If a given build is already connected to Gradle Enterprise, the auto-injection is skipped.

 The same auto-injection behavior is available for the [Common Custom User Data Gradle plugin](https://github.com/gradle/common-custom-user-data-gradle-plugin) and the [Common Custom User Data Maven extension](https://github.com/gradle/common-custom-user-data-maven-extension).

 The higher in TeamCity's project hierarchy the required configuration parameters are applied, the more widely they apply since the configuration parameters are passed on to all child projects.
-Child projects can override the configuration parameters and even disable the auto-injection by setting the appropriate configuration parameters to empty values.
+Child projects can override the configuration parameters of their ancestor projects and even disable the auto-injection by setting the appropriate configuration parameters to empty values.

 For convenience, the configuration parameter values can be defined through a Gradle Enterprise connection, as explained below.